 “Monte Verita” is the last and most opaque of du Maurier’s stories in Don’t Look Now.
 It lacks the concreteness of du Maurier’s other stories.
 At some point, I realized that du Maurier had a plot formula: an opening mystery, an added danger, and a closing twist.
 Not here.
 “Monte Verita” is more experimental and literary and deals with heavier themes, such as purity vs. sexuality, asceticism vs. worldliness, and religious worship.

 In “Monte Verita,” the beguiling Anna joins a cult on top of the titular mountain whilst the two men who love her become more and more drawn to the mystery surrounding Monte Verita.
 Anna is irresistible to them, almost a femme fatale.
 Yet Anna is very much associated with purity.
 She wears no make-up, has a peaceful aura, and renounces material things.
-Her name, Anna, is simple and very bare bones.
+Even her name, Anna, is simple and bare bones.
 She is almost a Jesus figure towards the narrator, encouraging him to refuse luxury.
 Is “Monte Verita” an allegory for self-denial or romantic passion?
 You decide!